 “The common question that comes up is: ‘What are our peer institutions doing?’”
 Eric asked.
 “We need the anecdotal experience of working faculty and administrators to find out what the working relationship is between the CIO and COO.
 Is it collaborative?
 Are they separate parallel tracks that seldom intersect?
 Or is one person wearing both hats?”

 In the majority of institutions surveyed, the COO and CIO collaborate as peers, from 56% of the time at community colleges to 77% in larger universities.
-The two roles tend to collaborate more in institutions that have restructured to maximize the benefits of online learning.
+The two roles tend to collaborate more in institutions that have restructured to maximize the benefits of online and distance learning.
 Looking at Carnegie classifications, Research and Masters institutions have a high incidence of collaborating roles as well.